justinwrobel/bbmd/XSRFInterceptorUsageExample.md

 # Blackboard's XSRFInterceptor Usage example

 Blackboard's XSRFInterceptor attempts to protect against cross site request forgery (XSRF).
 This is done by using a nonce.
-The following is a usage example:
+This example assumes a working knowledge of spring and maven.
+This example includes four files:

 1. pom.xml
 1. mvc-config.xml